Is My Website Traffic Real or Bots? (2026 Data)

 Clickport internal ClickHouse study, April 2026.
 Sites with >100 human events in the window.
 Site-level percentages, not request-weighted aggregate.

-That spread is worth sitting with.
-If your bot share is 2%, your GA4 numbers are close to accurate.
+Look at what that spread does to your numbers.
+If your bot share is 2%, your GA4 numbers are close to right.
 If it's 20%, every trend line on your dashboard is off by a fifth.
-If it's 80%, you're not measuring your audience, you're measuring a scraper's schedule.
+If it's 80%, you're not measuring your audience anymore.
+You're measuring a scraper's schedule.

 Why GA4 says your traffic is clean when it isn't